MENU

 • Transactional: Occurs when a user is searching with a specific outcome in mind.
 E.g. ‘HP Pavilion 15-eh0017na Laptop’

-In SEO, link building is the process of acquiring inbound links from other websites linking to your website.
+Link building is the process of acquiring inbound links from other websites linking to your website.
 In simple terms, more links to your website signals to Google that you are an authoritative source and you’ll be rewarded with better rankings on search engines.
 This should then result in more traffic.

 There are many in depth guides across the internet that teach you how to build links, but here are a few techniques:

-• Give a testimonial or a useful opinion
+• Give a testimonial

-• Guest posting
+• Guest posting on relevant external blogs

 • Set up Google Alerts for brand mentions and ask for a backlink